 Please note: The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

-You can get an e-visa for Turkey at www.evisa.gov.tr for US$20.
-It is still possible to get visas at the port of entry from visa kiosk for $30.
-However, Turkish government encourages obtaining e-visas prior to travel to Turkey .
-PLEASE NOTE: E-visas are for travelers entering Turkey for tourism or short-term business travel.
+U.S. passport holders may apply for an e-visa for Turkey at www.evisa.gov.tr for tourism or short-term business travel.
 For any other purpose of travel, the applicant must obtain a Turkish visa in advance from the Turkish Embassy/Consulate.

 Official/Diplomatic Passport holders: Holders of official and diplomatic passports on official business must obtain a visa from a Turkish embassy or consulate before arrival in Turkey.

 Please visit the website of the Embassy of the Republic of Turkey to learn more about the process and requirements to apply for visas for study or research in Turkey.
-A letter of acceptance from an accredited Turkish educational institution is also required.
+A letter of acceptance from an accredited Turkish educational institution may be required.

 I have my visa.
 What do I do now?